coldrifting/MinimalMainMenu/README.md

 Minimal Main Menu is a KSP mod that removes the animations that occur in the main menu and combines both main menu pages by removing lesser used options.

+It also skips the tutorial popups that show up at the KSC, Tracking Center, and VAB/SPH when starting a new game.

 ![image](https://github.com/user-attachments/assets/e50a33ba-d9ff-44d9-bfff-8db54785b86b)

 In order to fit all options onto a single page,